atwam/atwam.github.com/source/_posts/2015-02-03-motorbike-prices-part-1.md

 # Step 1 : Get all the data
 The basis of my data is a request on a reputable motorbike classifieds website, looking for bikes which cost more than £500 (to avoid all the "wanted") posts, and with more than 200cc.
 I'm not claiming the data is perfect, far from it, but if you know a better source, let me know.

-As you can see below, I gathered prices and information for 15505 bikes.

 # Step 2 : Analysis

 {% highlight r %}